-We speak rather about room temperature, because before the rooms were not heated, it was the cool rooms of the house.
-Too fresh, we block the aromas red wine, too hot it may become heavy.
+It's called room temperature, because before, rooms were not heated, they were the coolest rooms in the house.
+Too fresh, the aromas are blocked red wine, too hot and may become heavy.

 The Château Saint-Maur cuvée Saint-M red will benefit from being served at a temperature between 12 and 14° depending on your tastes and possibly the season, no need to decant the wine.

-For our vintage The Red Excellence more powerful, a temperature of about 15° will be more accurate.
+For our vintage Red Excellence A temperature of about 15° will be more accurate.
 You can decant your wine to soften it.